Al-Kawkab FC

-Al-Kawkab Football Club (نادي الكوكب) is a Saudi Arabian professional football club based in Al Kharj, that plays in the Prince Mohammad bin Salman League, the second tier of Saudi football.
-It was founded in 1968.
+Al-Kawkab Football Club (نادي الكوكب) is a Saudi Arabian professional football club based in Al-Kharj that plays in the Saudi Second Division League, the third tier of Saudi football.

 Al-Kawkab have won Saudi First Division once and finished runners-up once.
-They have competed in the Saudi Professional League twice and have been relegated in each season.
-They won the Second Division once and finished runners-up once as well.
-The club last competed in the Professional League in the 1987–88 season when they were relegated back to the First Division.
+They have competed in the Saudi Pro League twice and have been relegated in each season.
+Al-Kawkab have won the Second Division once and finished runners-up once as well.
+The club last competed in the Professional League in the 1987–88 season when they were relegated to the First Division.

-The club play their home games at Al-Shoulla Club Stadium in Al Kharj, sharing the stadium with city rivals Al-Shoulla, with whom they contest the Al Kharj derby.
+The club play their home games at Al-Shoulla Club Stadium in Al-Kharj, sharing the stadium with city rivals Al-Shoulla, with whom they contest the Al-Kharj derby.